As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 1- Set of Essential Oils in a Variety of Scents

 I highly recommend buying this set of Top 32 Essential Oils from Plant Therapy.
 Since you will be making a variety of spa and skincare items, I cannot stress the importance of using the highest quality essential oils.
 Plant Therapy essential oils are 100% pure organic.
 Besides, you get free shipping across the United States and if your order crosses a certain amount you get some great discounts too.
-With this Top 32 Essential Oil Set, you get a nice variety of the most popular oils that you can use for all of your projects.
+With the Top 32 Essential Oils Set, you get a nice variety of the most popular oils that you can use for all of your projects and at a good price too.

-If you are looking for smaller sets, you’ll find several options here – Best Essential Oil Sets That Offer Great Value For Money
+You’ll also find a few budget options here from different brands – Best Essential Oil Sets That Offer Great Value For Money

 You can, of course, buy individual 10ml bottles of essential oils but this can work out to be much more expensive.